 Shashlik or Dom Knigi?
-What Describes St. Petersburg HSE Summer School 2018 Best
+What Best Describes St. Petersburg HSE Summer School 2018

 Another Summer School season has come to an end at HSE University St. Petersburg.
 Or hasn’t it?

 'IPSA – HSE Summer School in Concepts, Methods and Techniques in Political Science' (Academic Director Dmitry Goncharov) was carried out for the second year in a row.
-The programme is prepared together with the International Political Science Association (IPSA), and consists of several modules devoted to particular research methods – regression analysis, Bayesian statistics, qualitative comparative analysis, text analysis, and others.
+The programme is prepared together with the International Political Science Association (IPSA), and consists of several modules devoted to particular research methods – regression analysis, Bayesian statistics, qualitative comparative analysis, text analysis, etc.

 However, there is one longer programme ahead which went beyond the summer season – 'Topography of Imperial Power: Political and Cultural Space of Saint Petersburg' (from September, 11 till October, 2)*.
 This programme is organized by the Department of History (Academic Director Dietmar Wulff), and supported by the DAAD (German Academic Exchange Service).
 19 students from German universities are coming to St. Petersburg next week.